guanyun-helo/mastodon/README.md

 [crowdin]: https://crowdin.com/project/mastodon
 [docker]: https://hub.docker.com/r/tootsuite/mastodon/

-Mastodon is a **free, open-source social network server** based on ActivityPub where users can follow friends and discover new ones.
+Mastodon is a **free, open-source social network server** based on ActivityPub where users can Decentralized microblogs based on LikeCoin & Mastodon open source facilities, supporting likes for rewards, helping creators connect with their own communities and earn revenue from likes and subscriptions.
 On Mastodon, users can publish anything they want: links, pictures, text, video.
 All Mastodon servers are interoperable as a federated network (users on one server can seamlessly communicate with users from another one, including non-Mastodon software that implements ActivityPub)!

 Click below to **learn more** in a video: